NodeZero Host Information

 Regarding assessment perspective, it is crucial not to modify your environment.
 NodeZero is a unique service and tool, and you should not alter your settings for it as you wouldn't for an attacker.
 For example, if your firewall is set to block the marketing VLAN from accessing the finance VLAN, leave it as is.
 NodeZero will verify that this configuration is in place.

 If your environment connects to the internet via a proxy, this will affect NodeZero's ability to communicate out.
-Contact us via portal chat to facilitate compatibility.
+Directions to configure NodeZero for use with a proxy can be found here.

 Outbound Network Access